sailfish009/bsdf/STANDARD_CONVERTERS.md

 Questions:

-* Allow F-order
+* Allow F-order?
-* Allow stringing?
+* Allow striding?
-* Probably KISS, e.g. JS has no stringing.
+* Probably KISS, e.g. JS has no striding.

 * name: "ndarray"
 * encoding: a dict with elements: